ayushsyntax/ayushsyntax/README.md

----
+***

 # Hi, I'm Ayush 👋

 **B.Tech in Artificial Intelligence & Data Science (2023–2027)**

-I work with data, code, and ideas that try to make sense of both.
+I work with data, code, and ideas to uncover patterns beneath complexity.
-Most of my learning comes from small, focused projects — each one a quiet step toward understanding how things really work.
+Most of my progress comes from small, deliberate projects — each one a quiet step toward understanding how systems truly work.

-Lately, I’ve been exploring **deep learning**, aiming to build a strong foundation before moving into larger systems or research-oriented work.
+Lately, I’ve been diving deeper into **deep learning**, building a strong foundation before stepping into large-scale systems and research-driven work.

----
+***

 ### 🧩 Tech Stack